jolexa/aws-codebuild-dockerhub/README.md

 benefits of #serverless builds and automatic updating in the future if I made a change or commit.
 Even if I had **one** repo full of _Dockerfiles_, like [Jess Frazelle](https://github.com/jessfraz/dockerfiles), it would still be too much configuring for a non-automated solution to configure autobuilds.
+(By the way, this is the first place I look to see examples of how something works in Docker, very appreciative!)

 My goal is to provide a reference implementation of a Docker Hub build replacement that has the following properties: